-If the Lender proposes to enter into an Agreement with you, it is a condition of you being assessed for that purpose for you to provide us with the personal information that we request from you which it is necessary for us to have for the purpose of RSCF entering into the Agreement with you, administering the Agreement and for the purposes described below.
-If you fail to provide us with the information we request from you, we will not be able to proceed with the checks that we need to perform for RSCF to enter into the Agreement (described below) and, subsequently, RSCF will not enter into the Agreement with you.
+If we propose to enter into an Agreement with you, it is a condition of you being assessed for that purpose for you to provide us with the personal information that we request from you which it is necessary for us to have for the purpose of entering into the Agreement with you, administering the Agreement and for other purposes described below.
+If you fail to provide us with the information we request from you, we will not be able to proceed with the checks that we need to perform to enter into the Agreement (described below) and, subsequently, we will not enter into the Agreement with you.

 3. When we collect personal information